pfalkingham/blenderShapeFitter/README.md

   3. Select at least 3 vertices for the second condyle region.
   4. Click **Add** under "Condyle 2 Vertices" to store the second set.
   5. Choose **2 condyle cylinder** from the Shape dropdown.
+  6. Choose a centering method.
-  6. Click **Calculate**.
-A cylinder will be fit using both condyle vertex sets.
+  7. Click **Calculate**.
+A cylinder will be fit using both condyle vertex sets, with height based on the full span of all vertices.
-  7. Use **Clear** to reset either condyle set if needed.
+  8. Use **Clear** to reset either condyle set if needed.

 ---